Main page content begins here

 ETS works hard to ensure buses and the LRT run according to schedule.
 Please keep in mind, similar to other forms of transportation, buses and LRT are affected by traffic issues, adverse weather conditions and/or construction which may cause delays.

-If you are continuously experiencing difficulties with a particular bus route, please use the ETS Commendations or Concerns online form and report the specific bus route number, time and location.
+If you are continuously experiencing difficulties with a particular bus route, please use the ETS Feedback Form and report the specific bus route number, time and location.
 The issue will be forwarded to the appropriate ETS department to look into.

 When scheduling routes, ETS works to make connections that serve the largest number of customers.
 ETS is not able to shift route schedules in order to accommodate individual requests.
 While we recognize five minutes may not seem like much, it has a domino effect for that bus throughout the day and may cause missed connections for other customers.